streamdal/plumber/docs/examples.md

 #### Shallow envelope protobuf messages

-Plumber supports ["shallow envelope"](https://www.confluent.io/blog/spring-kafka-protobuf-part-1-event-data-modeling/#shallow-envelope) protobuf messages consisting of one type of protobuf message used to decode the message itself, and another type of message used to decode the protobuf contents of a field inside the envelope.
+Plumber supports ["shallow envelope"](https://www.confluent.io/blog/spring-kafka-protobuf-part-1-event-data-modeling/#shallow-envelope) protobuf messages consisting of one type of protobuf message used to decode the message itself, and another type of message used to decode the protobuf contents of a payload field inside the envelope.
+The payload field must be of `bytes` type.

 To read/write shallow envelope messages with plumber, you will need to specify the following additional flags: